Updated Near Field Communication (NFC) stats and how NFC tags are being used today.

 Though Near Field Communication (NFC) first came to use in the mid-2000s, a far wider population is now familiar with the technology than ever before, and many are using NFC on a regular and frequent basis.

-Taking a look at Blue Bite’s cumulative data, we see that NFC activations grew 22% from 2018-2019, while NFC interactions grew 27% over that same time period — indicating people are interacting more with each individual NFC object, which accounts for the 6% growth in interactions per active NFC object.
-Growth in NFC reach is even more substantial: 50% over that time period.
+Taking a look at Blue Bite’s cumulative data, we see that new NFC activations grew 71% from 2018-2020, while NFC interactions grew 63% over that same time period.
+Growth in total NFC reach is even more substantial: 82% over that time period.

 When we look at NFC implementation on a broader scale, we see, impressively, that there will be 1.6 billion NFC-enabled devices by 2024, according to ABI Research.
 That group also reports that total NFC market value will reach $47 billion by that same year.